+61 (03) 9357 0854

 How we use cookies

 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+Most browsers automatically accept cookies, but you can modify your browser settings to decline them if preferred.
+Declining cookies may prevent you from taking full advantage of the website.
+You can also manage preferences via any cookie consent tool we provide.

 Links to other websites

 Our website may contain links to other websites of interest.
-However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+However, once you use these links to leave our site, you should note that we do not have any control over that other website.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites, and such sites are not governed by this privacy policy.
+You should exercise caution and look at the privacy policy applicable to the website in question.

 Controlling your personal information

-• whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes
+Whenever you are asked to fill in a form on the website, you may have the option to indicate that you do not want your information used for direct marketing purposes.

-• if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us.
+If you have previously agreed to us using your personal information for direct marketing, you may change your mind at any time by writing to or emailing us.

-We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.
+We will not sell, distribute, or lease your personal information to third parties unless we have your permission or are required by law to do so.
+We may share your information with service providers (e.g., for hosting, analytics, or payment processing) who are bound by confidentiality, or as required for legal compliance.

-If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
+If you believe any information we hold about you is incorrect or incomplete, please contact us as soon as possible.
 We will promptly correct any information found to be incorrect.

 ×